-Science and the explanatory model of the motoric movement action use the terms 1. end effector and 2. action object for the same phenomenon.
+11 Science and the explanatory model of the motoric movement action use the terms 1. end effector and 2. action object for the same phenomenon.
 For example, in eating with a spoon, science refers to the spoon bowl as the end effector, whereas the explanatory model designates the spoon bowl as the action object.
+The action object in placing a glass is solely the bottom of the glass.